ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/persist.md

 });
 ```

-The code for this then looks like the following:
+The code for this in the service class then looks like the following:

 ```TypeScript
   async login(session: Session): Promise<void> {